safe-global/safe-core-sdk/packages/guides/integrating-the-safe-core-sdk.md

 ## 6. Get the transaction from the service <a name="get-transaction"></a>

-Now the Safe transaction is available on the Safe Transaction Service and the owners need to retrieve it by finding it in the list of pending transactions or getting if by its Safe transaction hash.
+The transaction is then available on the Safe Transaction Service and the owners can retrieve it by finding it in the pending transaction list, or by getting its Safe transaction hash.

-Get the list of pending transactions:
+Get a list of pending transactions:

 ```js
 const pendingTxs = await safeService.getPendingTransactions(safeAddress)